-The petrological papers included a note on the Malvern crystalline rocks, by Mr. Irving, one on the felsites, andesites, a.id diabases of Builth, by Mr. Woods; and a short note on the Limerick Traps, by Mr. Watts.
+The petrological papers included a note on the Malvern crystalline rocks, by Mr. Irving, one on the felsites, andesites, and diabases of Builth, by Mr. Woods; and a short note on the Limerick Traps, by Mr. Watts.
 Mr. Ussher endeavoured to prove that there must have been a rigid mass occupying the position of the Devon and Cornwall granites at the time when the stratified rocks were folded, in order to account for the deviations in their strike.
 Mr. Goodchild argued that the junction of the granite of the Ross of Mull was best explained by the absorption of sedimentary rocks in the granite.
 Mr. Harker explained the presence of porphyritic quartz in basic igneous rocks by supposing that it had formed in the upper layers of a magma basin, and sunk to its present position by gravity.
-Mr. Teall gave a sketch of the succession from basic to acid .types in plutonic masses; and Mr. Somervail endeavoured to explain the chief rocks in the Lizard area by segregation from a single magma.
+Mr. Teall gave a sketch of the succession of rocks in an area of gneisses, which accorded with the succession from basic to acid types in plutonic masses; and Mr. Somervail en-deavoured to explain the chief rocks in the Lizard area by segregation from a single magma.

-Finally must be mentioned.
-Professor Hull's paper on the Physical Geology of Arabia Petrœa; a very interesting paper by Miss Ogilvie, on the landslips in the South Tyrol, in which she showed how much the mapping of that region was complicated by the constant repetition of portions of the strata by landslips; a new classification of the New Red Sandstone of Northern England, by Mr. Goodchild; and papers on the Green sand and Fuller's Earth of Bedfordshire, by Mr. Cameron.
+Finally must be mentioned Professor Hull's paper on the Physical Geology of Arabia Petroea; a very interesting paper by Miss Ogilvie, on the landslips in the South Tyrol, in which she showed how much the mapping of that region was complicated by the constant repetition of portions of the strata by landslips; a new classification of the New Red Sandstone of Northern England, by Mr. Goodchild; and papers on the Green sand and Fuller's Earth of Bedfordshire, by Mr. Cameron.